Slovak Prime Minister Igor Matovic offers to resign

 Matovic’s stunt of going behind the backs of his coalition partners to order Sputnik V brought about the final act of the crisis.

 The Russian vaccine is controversial both because it has yet to win approval from the European Medicines Agency – patients would have to sign a form taking personal responsibility – and because it is Russian.
-Foreign Minister Ivan Korcok (SaS) called the vaccine “a tool of hybrid war” and slammed the way Matovic had maximised publicity for the Russian shipment when he had ignored the import of Western vaccines and continually criticised the European Commission’s procurement efforts.
+Foreign Minister Ivan Korcok (SaS) called the vaccine “a tool of hybrid war” and slammed the way Matovic had maximised publicity for the Russian shipment, while he had ignored the import of Western vaccines and continually criticised the European Commission’s procurement efforts.

 The For the People party thought it had already vetoed the vaccine.
 When they found that Matovic and the OLaNO health minister had gone ahead anyway, they and SaS demanded the minister’s resignation.